ahmadnagib/ql-server-configuration/README.md

 123 (v6)                   ALLOW       Anywhere (v6)
 ```

-Additionally, the lightsail instance's firewall should only allow these three port numbers.
+- Additionally, the lightsail instance's firewall should only allow these three port numbers.
 More details about UFW can be found [here](https://help.ubuntu.com/community/UFW)

 ### Creating grader User
 `ubuntu@ip-172-26-15-133:~$ sudo adduser grader`

 ### Giving grader permission to sudo

-The existing configuration for "ubuntu" initial user should be copied to another file named "grader"
+- The existing configuration for "ubuntu" initial user should be copied to another file named "grader"
 `ubuntu@ip-172-26-15-133:~$ sudo cp /etc/sudoers.d/90-cloud-init-users /etc/sudoers.d/grader`

-Then the file should be edited
+- Then the file should be edited
 `ubuntu@ip-172-26-15-133:~$ sudo nano /etc/sudoers.d/grade`

-change "ubuntu" user in the file to be "grader" user
+- Change "ubuntu" user in the file to be "grader" user

 #### from
 ```